JanoschMenke/example_project/README.md

 # Coding Guide

-This is a lose collection of soft and hard guidelines for your project.
+This is a loose collection of soft and hard guidelines for your project.
-You will find some information, on what coding patters I prefer and what you should pay attention to.
+You will find some information, on what coding patterns I prefer and what you should pay attention to.
-You will also find a example of how the folder structure for your project should look like.
+You will also find an example of what the folder structure for your project should look like.

-You do not adhere to my suggestions, if you have a prefered alternative.
+You do not adhere to my suggestions if you have a preferred alternative.
 But you have to make a decision and be consistent.

 ## Formatting
 - Use Type Hinting in Python (this is mandatory)
-- I recommend using snakecase for varibale naming: `variable_a` or `accuracy_training`
+- I recommend using snake case for variable naming: `variable_a` or `accuracy_training`
 - Use a code formatter, I recommend default [black](https://github.com/psf/black)
-- use github and commit regulary
+- use GitHub and commit regularly

 [Here](https://khuyentran1401.github.io/Efficient_Python_tricks_and_tools_for_data_scientists/Chapter1/good_practices.html)
 is some more information on more general good python practices.